andrewhao/built-to-last-talk/slides.md

 ## Know when to stop!

-How do we know if we've overdesigned?
+Consider backing out if:

+* You're getting that feeling of Overdesign™
-If the weight of maintaining abstractions is too heavy of a burden.
+* The weight of maintaining abstractions is a heavy burden
+* Other teams unhappy or lost

 --

 Don't pressure yourself to follow DDD patterns "by the book".

-Back it out if it doesn't fit.

 ???